When is my Admissions Application due?

-Deadlines for fall 2023 admission are as follows:
+Deadlines for 2025 admission are as follows:

 *Applications submitted after April 15 will be reviewed on a space-available basis.
 Requests to apply after the final deadline should be sent to admissions@ptsem.edu.